Null-Robotics/choreo-ftc-quickstart/README.md

 ## Used By

-This project is used by the following teams actively:
+This project is used by the following teams:

 - 5064 Aperture Science
 - 22377 Sigmacorns